switchboard-xyz/infra-external/operator-guide.md

 helm install secrets-operator infisical-helm-charts/secrets-operator
 ```

+in order to use the infisical secrets operator, you must first create an infisical account and follow [the setup guide](https://infisical.com/docs/integrations/platforms/kubernetes) and upload secrets with a name/slug that aligns with the infisicalSecretKey and infisicalSecretSlug in your values yaml.

 ### Step 3: Install the Kubernetes SGX Plugin

 Before installing the SGX plugin, check the latest